Contact the NCDD Team

 Courtney Breese is Program Coordinator for the Massachusetts Office of Public Collaboration (MOPC) at the University of Massachusetts Boston.
 MOPC provides more effective forums for conflict resolution, public decision-making and community involvement on contentious public issues, and helps build capacity within public agencies.
 Courtney is a trained mediator, facilitator, and deliberative dialogue moderator.
 She has extensive experience with the National Issue Forums (NIF) dialogue model and during her time at MOPC has worked with the Kettering Foundation and National Issues Forums Institute on several dialogue initiatives.

 Previously she worked for the New England Center for Civic Life, where she helped coordinate, facilitate, and analyze a series of thirty deliberative dialogues across the state of New Hampshire on health care and financial security for AARP’s Divided We Fail Campaign.
-Courtney was a co-lead of the planning team for the 2010 NCDD Regional Event in Boston.
+Courtney was a co-lead of the planning team for the 2010 NCDD Regional Event in Boston, and served as our Conference Manager for NCDD’s 2012 national conference in Seattle.
 Connect with Courtney.

 Diane Miller specializes in the design, facilitation and implementation of projects that help diverse groups of people work together to achieve exceptional results.
 As owner of Civic Collaboration, Diane works with governments, businesses and community groups to address complex community challenges, such as local and regional planning and resource management issues.
 Diane focuses on process, relationships and outcomes.
 She is a skilled communicator, process designer and project leader who understands how to bring together the necessary components of a civic change initiative and to help individuals and groups build the capacity for effective action in ways that can be sustained and replicated.